iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

 label (`G`) to indicate that the model framework was not identified, and that the model was registered using [GTO].

-You can take a look at the [models dashboard] in Iterative's public model registry.
+You can take a look at the [models dashboard] in Iterative's public (read only) model registry.

 ## Model details page: